 - The flight posture, wings held in a slight V-shape called a dihedral, looks unusual compared with flat-winged soaring birds like eagles

 None of those visual cues change the biology.
 The NPS notes that observers sometimes initially mistake turkey vultures for eagles, and Cornell Lab's All About Birds flags that juveniles look different from adults, which adds another layer of confusion.
+Birds of the World also highlights this lookalike confusion and points out distinguishing field traits such as flight profile and underwing or plumage patterns for turkey vulture ID initially mistake turkey vultures for eagles.
 But field identification confusion is not the same as taxonomic confusion.
 A bird that looks weird or scary is still a bird.

 How to classify other animals you're not sure about